hat-open/hat-monitor/docs/monitor.rst

 On behalf of `ready` property of `blessing_res`, each component informs whether it is ready to provide its functionality based on global state provided by local Monitor Server.
-While component is not ready, one does not expect that it gets the request token.
+While component is not ready, one does not expect that it gets the request `token`.
 In any case, component that is not `ready` never sets its response `token`.

+Responsibility of each Monitor Server is to cache last known `blessing_req` associated with it's local components.
+This information is provided to master Monitor Server thus enabling transfer of `blessing_req` state in cases of master switchover procedures.

 Blessing algorithm
 ------------------

-Blessing algorithm determines value of each component's request `token`.
+Blessing algorithm determines value of each component's request `token` and associated `timestamp`.
 This calculation is performed on master Monitor Server and should be executed each time any part of global state changes.
 This calculation should be integrated part of state change and thus provide global state consistency.
 That is, one can say that master Monitor Server blessed a component when it set its request `token` to an integer value.

 Monitor Server implements multiple algorithms for calculating value of request token.
 Each component `group` can have associated different blessing algorithm